seanzhangkx8/ConvoKit/doc/source/switchboard.rst

 * tag: a list of [text segment, tag] pairs, where tag refers to the `DAMSL speech act tag <https://web.stanford.edu/~jurafsky/ws97/manual.august1.html>`_.

+In the processed dataset, metadata includes:

+* alpha_text: version of the text containing alphabetical tokens only
+* full_tags: all tags associated with the utterance (including those collected across multiple merged utterances)
+* tags: processed, deduplicated version of full_tags
+* next_id: id of the utterance replying to this one (None if the utterance has no reply)

 Conversation-level information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^